livebook-dev/livebook/docs/runtime.md

 A Livebook runtime consists of a set of processes responsible for evaluating notebook code.

+Runtimes are trusted peers of the Livebook server.
+Livebook communicates with runtimes over Erlang distribution, so code running in a notebook is trusted within that connected runtime system.

 Livebook offers four types of runtimes:

 - Standalone